MikeHorn-git/RouterOS-Hardening/README.md

 Read a script before running it.

 # Description
 This script is designed to harden your RouterOS device by disabling unnecessary services, enhancing security settings, and configuring logging.
-The script follow best practices from the [Securing your router](https://help.mikrotik.com/docs/display/ROS/Securing+your+router) section of MikroTik documentation and [this](https://www.manitonetworks.com/networking/2017/7/25/mikrotik-router-hardening#credentials) blog post.
+The script follow best practices from the [Securing your router](https://help.mikrotik.com/docs/display/ROS/Securing+your+router) section of MikroTik documentation and a [Manito Networks blog](https://www.manitonetworks.com/networking/2017/7/25/mikrotik-router-hardening) post.

 # Installation
 ```bash